When do you need psychotheraphy?

 - Relationship problems

 - Being exposed to undue influence, high demand groups (authoritarian, manipulative environments).
-That includes many things between a destructive romantic relationship and a high demand groups with authoritarian manipulative culture.
-It can be groups based on personal development, multi level marketing, politics, shame/honor culture or a family dominated by a narcissist.
+That inclueds many things between a destructive romantic relationship and a high demand group with authoritarian manipulative culture.
+It can be groups based on personal development, multi level marketing (MLM), Politics, Shame/honor culture or a family dominated by a nacissist.

 What is CBT?